theanam/css-only-loaders/README.md

 * Please make sure the folder name in the `loaders` folder, the css file name and the class name is the same.
 This is **Important** for the automatic defination loading to work.

+* If you want your loader to be added to the react component as well, add the referenece to the CSS file to the `react/src/index.js` file.
+As the files are placed two folder above use a format like this: `import "../../loaders/simple-circle/simple-circle.css";`.
+Should be enough to include it to the react component once a new version is released on npm.

+#### Seeking help for:

+* Vue component
+* Angular Component
+* New loader Ideas

 The Loader icon on the logo is taken from [Icofont](icofont.com)